Least Squares Regression Can Exhibit Under-Parameterized Double Descent: Prior Work on Double Descent

-There are a few important features that are considered staple in many prior double descent curves for linear models that are present in this model.

-\begin{enumerate}[nosep] \item The peak happens at $c = 1$, on the border between the under and over-parameterized regimes. \item Further, at $c=1$ the training error equals zero.
-Hence this is the interpolation point. \item The peak occurs due to the expected norm of the estimator $\beta_{opt}$ blowing up near the interpolation point. \end{enumerate}
+In this model, there are a few important features that are ubiquitous in many prior double descent studies for linear models: \begin{enumerate}[nosep] \item The peak happens at $c = 1$, on the border between the under and over-parameterized regimes. \item Further, at $c=1$ the training error equals zero.
+Hence, this is the interpolation point. \item The peak occurs due to the expected norm of the estimator $\beta_{opt}$ blowing up near the interpolation point. \end{enumerate} This is further validated by works that study ridge regularized regression \cite{nakkiran2021optimal, sonthalia2023training, 10.5555/3455716.3455885, yilmaz2022regularization}.
+Works such as \cite{nakkiran2021optimal} have shown that optimally regularized regression no longer exhibits double descent.
+Further, increasing the amount of regularization from zero to the optimal amount of regularization results in the magnitude of the peak in the generalization getting smaller until a peak no longer exists. \emph{However, the location of the peak does not change by changing the amount of regularization.} \emph{\emph{Further, \citet{chen2021multiple} proved that double descent cannot take place in the under-parameterized regime for the above model.}}